 Taxis in Denver

 Taxis are readily available in Denver.
 They can be found at the airport and main transport hubs, such as Union Station.
-Taxis in Denver are usually metered but firms generally set their own rates.
+Taxis in Denver are metered but firms set their own rates.
 Prices are generally similar, as taxi companies need to remain competitive.
 Fares do, however, increase in the evenings.

 Driving in Denver